 "Look around among your own number, brothers, for seven men." —Acts 6:3

-When a problem arises in your parish, do you have seven new men who are available, "deeply spiritual and prudent" to deal with the problem?
+When a problem arises in your parish, do you have seven men who are available, "deeply spiritual and prudent," to deal with the problem?
 (Acts 6:3) How did the early Church get so many men "filled with faith and the Holy Spirit"?
 (Acts 6:5)

 When we focus on converting and discipling men, this doesn't mean that women and children are neglected.
 On the contrary, only by converting men can we prevent women and children from being neglected.
 When men are converted, everyone is provided for.
 Therefore, go for the men.
 That's what Jesus did when He appointed the twelve apostles.
 "Rise up, O men of God!"